 Oh really?
 Cool!
 How'd that work out for you Peter?

 Thanks for asking!
 It worked out awful.
 If you zoom back up to my "Who Not To Work For" section, you can read all about how terrible my first job in Hanoi was.
 This is another reason why I tell people to show up first and get a job second: even if you do manage to lock down a work permit, it's hard to tell who you will be working for.
 I think that, overall, the teaching scene in Hanoi is very friendly and positive... but just like anywhere else, there are always a few bad apples.
 It was clear that this first job was going to be terrible within 10 minutes of talking to other teachers in Hanoi, but there was no way for me to learn this outside of physically being in Hanoi.
-If I had not come to Hanoi before indenturing myself to an employer that I didn't really know, I would have been much better off, and I don't just mean spiritually!
+If I had come to Hanoi before indenturing myself to an employer that I didn't really know, I would have been much better off, and I don't just mean emotionally!
 I probably would have made at least an extra 5,000 USD in my first 6 months.

 So learn from my mistakes.
 If the stars align and you are able to lock down a work permit (through an employer that you know is going to be awesome) prior to your arrival in Hanoi, GREAT!
 You should definitely do that.
 But for the other 99% of you, I'd put this one on the back-burner and plan on freelancing on a tourist visa in the beginning.